-Pablo Cagnoni joined Rubius Therapeutics as Chief Executive Officer in June 2018.
+Pablo Cagnoni is president and chief executive officer of Rubius Therapeutics.
 Over the course of Pablo’s career as an oncologist and pharmaceutical executive, he has been committed to advancing the development of breakthrough treatments for people with cancer and other diseases.
 He has played a key role in the development, approval and commercialization of more than 20 life-changing treatments, including Afinitor®, Kyprolis® and Tarceva®.

-Before joining Rubius, Pablo served as President and Chief Executive Officer of Tizona Therapeutics, a privately held biotech company focused on developing next generation immunotherapies for the treatment of cancer.
+Before joining Rubius in 2018, Pablo served as President and Chief Executive Officer of Tizona Therapeutics, a privately held biotech company focused on developing next generation immunotherapies for the treatment of cancer.
 He joined Tizona as the company’s first employee and grew the organization to support the filing of its first Investigational New Drug application.
+In 2020, Gilead Sciences secured an exclusive option to acquire Tizona for up to $1.5 billion.
 Prior to Tizona, he served as President of Onyx Pharmaceuticals (acquired by Amgen), where he had global strategic oversight and accountability of the business from early product development to commercialization of the Onyx portfolio.
 Pablo joined Onyx in March 2013, as Executive Vice President, Global Research and Development and Technical Operations, and was named President in October 2013, when Onyx became an Amgen subsidiary.
-Previously, he was Senior Vice President and Global Head of Clinical Development at Novartis Oncology, where he was responsible for all clinical development, clinical operations, clinical pharmacology, and correlative sciences activities for the oncology development pipeline.
+Previously, he was Senior Vice President and Global Head of Clinical Development at Novartis Oncology.
 From 2007 to 2009, Pablo was Senior Vice President and Chief Medical Officer at Allos Therapeutics (acquired by Spectrum Pharmaceuticals) and, prior to that, Chief Medical Officer of OSI Pharmaceuticals (acquired by Astellas).

-He is a member of the Board of Directors for Fusion Pharmaceuticals, Repertoire Immune Medicines and Tizona Therapeutics.
+He is a member of the Board of Directors for Fusion Pharmaceuticals, Repertoire Immune Medicines and Synthekine.
 He serves on the Board of Trustees for the Bay Area Discovery Museum and is a member of the Council on Foreign Relations.
-He previously served as a board member for CRISPR Therapeutics, Harpoon Therapeutics and Tango Therapeutics and was Executive Chairman of Blade Therapeutics.
+He previously served as a board member for CRISPR Therapeutics, Harpoon Therapeutics, Tizona Therapeutics and Tango Therapeutics and was Executive Chairman of Blade Therapeutics.

 Pepe joined Rubius Therapeutics as Chief Financial Officer in September 2020.
 Pepe previously served as the Chief Financial Officer of Radius Health, a biopharmaceutical company developing and commercializing endocrine therapeutics.
 At Radius Health, he was responsible for all financial aspects of the business as well as investor relations, business development and other operational functions.
 Under Pepe’s leadership, Radius Health was transformed from a clinical-stage company to a fully commercial organization.
 Pepe was instrumental in financing the company’s commercialization and pipeline investments, executing several business development transactions and building the finance organization, processes and systems.
 Prior to joining Radius, Pepe was Chief Financial Officer of Innocoll Holdings PLC, acquired by Gurnet Point L.P.
 Previously, Pepe held numerous financial management positions with increasing responsibilities at Novartis AG, in various divisions, as chief financial officer in Europe, North America, Latin America and held other senior global financial roles.